feizc/Video-In-Context/README.md

 ```

 ### 2. Download checkpoint
-Download the lora [checkpoint](https://huggingface.co/feizhengcong/Incontext-Video), and put it with model path variable.
+Download the lora [checkpoint](https://huggingface.co/feizhengcong/In-context-Video-Generalist) from huggingface, and put it with model path variable.

+We provide the scene and human loras, which generate the cases with different prompt types in technique report.

 ### 3. Launch the inference script!
 You can run with mini code as following or refer to `infer.py` which generate cases, after setting the path for lora.